pulumi/docs/reference/cd-travis.md

 update the `website-staging` stack whenever code is pushed into the `master` branch, and update the `website-production` stack whenever code is pushed into the `production` branch.

-We will also run previews of infrastructure changes on GitHub pull requests, so that we can identify an potentially impactful changes before they get merged.
+We will also run previews of infrastructure changes for pull requests into `master` and `production` branches, to identify an potentially impactful changes before they get merged.

 ## Configuring Travis